On Campus Residencies

 Meredith Whiteside, OD, FAAO

-At least two days a week are spent examining patients in the University Eye Center, an 80,000 patient-per- year teaching clinic that provides a rich clinical experience, including urgent eye care evaluations, management of glaucoma, and care of patients with diabetes or cataracts.
-The resident furthers their knowledge and experience by rotating through partnered community clinics, such as Lifelong Over 60 Clinic, UCSF Berkeley Outpatient Clinic, and West Oakland Health Center.
+At least two days a week are spent examining patients in the University Eye Center, an 80,000-patient-per-year teaching clinic that provides a rich clinical experience, including urgent eye care evaluations, management of glaucoma, and care of patients with diabetes or cataracts.
+The resident furthers their knowledge and experience by rotating through partnered community clinics, such as UCSF Berkeley Outpatient Clinic, and West Oakland Health Center.
 Finally, residents may also gain experience in clinical teaching as their schedule allows and based on their interest level.

 Christina S. Wilmer, OD, FAAO

 The specialty program in Primary Care is designed to provide a broad clinical experience in an advanced curriculum.
 The patient population is diverse, and a large variety of eye and vision disorders are encountered.
 The resident will participate in patient care in several different clinical settings, including multidisciplinary environments and ambulatory care centers.
 At least two days a week are spent in the campus Tang Eye Center, which provides extensive exposure to anterior segment disease and urgent care management, often in consultation or referral from the primary care medical staff.

 The track in primary care is designed to advance the resident’s clinical knowledge, diagnostic skills, and case management.
 During the residency year, primary care residents will be able to tailor their clinical experience to reflect a more focused curriculum or to maintain a broad overview of optometric subspecialties.
-These can include ocular disease, urgent care management, cornea and contact lenses, refractive surgery, low vision, pediatrics and geriatrics.
+These can include ocular disease, urgent care management, cornea and contact lenses, refractive surgery, low vision, pediatrics, and geriatrics.
 The primary care track includes a secondary area of study in cornea and contact lenses.
-This provides the resident with additional opportunity for specialty contact lens fitting and design under the guidance of an expert contact lens mentor.
+This provides the resident with additional opportunities for specialty contact lens fitting and design under the guidance of an expert contact lens mentor.